-7.12 In-Circuit Serial ProgrammingTM
+10.12 In-Circuit Serial ProgrammingTM (ICSPTM)

-The PIC12F508/509/16F505 microcontrollers can be serially programmed while in the end application circuit.
+The PIC12F510/16F506 microcontrollers can be serially programmed while in the end application circuit.
 This is simply done with two lines for clock and data, and three other lines for power, ground and the programming voltage.
 This allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 This also allows the most recent firmware, or a custom firmware, to be programmed.

-The devices are placed into a Program/Verify mode by holding the $\overline{\text{GP1/RB1}}$ and $\overline{\text{GP0/RB0}}$ pins low while raising the $\overline{\text{MCLR}}$ (VPP) pin from VIL to VIHH (see programming specification).
+The devices are placed into a Program/Verify mode by holding the GP1/RB1 and GP0/RB0 pins low while raising the MCLR (VPP) pin from VIL to VIHH (see programming specification).
 GP1/RB1 becomes the programming clock and GP0/RB0 becomes the programming data.
 Both GP1/RB1 and GP0/RB0 are Schmitt Trigger inputs in this mode.

-After Reset, a 6-bit command is then supplied to the device.
-Depending on the command, 14 bits of program data are then supplied to or from the device, depending if the command was a Load or a Read.
-For complete details of serial programming, please refer to the PIC12F508/509/16F505 Programming Specifications.
+After Reset, a 6-bit command is supplied to the device.
+Depending on the command and if the command was a Load or a Read, 14 bits of program data are then supplied to or from the device.
+For complete details of serial programming, please refer to the PIC12F510/16F506 Programming Specifications.

-A typical In-Circuit Serial Programming connection is shown in Figure 7-15.
+A typical In-Circuit Serial Programming connection is shown in Figure 10-16.

-FIGURE 7-15: TYPICAL IN-CIRCUIT
+FIGURE 10-16: TYPICAL IN-CIRCUIT SERIAL PROGRAMMING

-SERIAL PROGRAMMING

-CONNECTION

-8.0 INSTRUCTION SET SUMMARY
+11.0 INSTRUCTION SET SUMMARY